silleknarf/wedding-site/README.md

     + Use shortened by plane text
     + Make it work on mobile
 + Highlight schedule by default

-TODO
-====

 + License icons
 + Deploy to S3
 + Link DNS to S3 bucket

+TODO
+====

-- Add images of various sizes
++ Add images of various sizes
 - Add Paddy's images
+- Re-order images on mobile
 - What to do in Edinburgh
     - Add line drawings